Marcin Pszczolka

 I am fascinated by new technologies, autonomous solutions and the broadly understood digitization of the construction sector.

-Privately, I like traveling with my wife, sports and spending time actively with my friends.
+Privately, I like traveling, sports and spending time actively with my friends.
 At BIM Corner, I am responsible for the BIM section about infrastructure.

 Follow me on Social Media